PacificBiosciences/pb-StarPhase/docs/user_guide.md

       * `position` - The **0-based** position along the chromosome.
       * `reference` - The reference sequence at this position.
       * `alternate` - The alternate (variant) sequence at this position.
+      * `sv_stats` - Optional field that only applies to structural variants
+        * `sv_type` - The corresponding type of structural variant
+        * `start` - Start coordinate of the structural variant
+        * `end` - End coordinate of the structural variant
+        * `haplotype_label` - A label that is assigned to the structural variant based on the database definitions
     * `normalized_genotype` - Describes the associated genotype after genotype normalization.
       * `genotype` - This will almost always match the genotype (GT) from the VCF file; multi-allelic sites will get converted into one of the following: `[0/0, 0/1, 0|1, 1|0, 1/1]`.
       * `phase_set` - A phase set ID (PS) from the VCF file; this will be `null` for unphased or homozygous variants.
 Note that variants on different phase sets are _not_ considered phased with each other (they are effectively, unphased).